• Skip to primary navigation

 Proof your Piroshki

-1. Loosely cover cookie sheets with plastic wrap, and allow to rise another hour.
+1. Loosely cover cookie sheets with plastic wrap or a clean kitchen towel, and allow to rise a second time, for a another hour

 A two photo collage, showing 2 trays of unbaked Pyrizhky buns, before and after the final rise.